 Experience with multicultural students.

 Ability to relate to the needs and interests of adult students.

 Knowledge of the MACWIC 1 certification program.

-COMPENSATION: $50.00/hour for 4 hours/week of class time, 4 hours/week of planning time, and 2 hours/week for planning meetings with co-teachers.
+COMPENSATION: $28.29/hour for curriculum writing, 4 hours/week of class time, 4 hours/week of planning time, plus 2 hours/week for planning meetings with Co-teacher and Career Navigator.
 Approximate period of employment: March - June 2019.
 Non-benefited, grant-funded, MCCC Unit Position.

 Please visit our website at www.capecod.edu for information on Cape Cod Community College.

 This appointment is subject to the FY2019 budget appropriations.

 Appointment subject to SORI (Sex Offender Registry Information), publicly-accessible Massachusetts CORI (Criminal Offender Record Information) and national background checks.